codefeedr/epoch-alignment/README.md

 - `run` to run the default class
 - `test` to run the tests
 - `clean` to clean
+- `scalafmt` to format according to project guidelines

 ### From IntelliJ